 Effective March 29, 2019, the League entered into an agreement with RISNC.
-Pursuant to the terms of the agreement, as of the effective date, all assets of RISNC were transferred to the League and the League became the surviving organization.
 No consideration was provided in connection with the agreement.

-Under the acquisition method of accounting, the assets acquired in the transaction are allocated based on their estimated fair values at the acquisition date.
+Under the acquisition method of accounting, the assets acquired in the transaction were allocated based on their estimated fair values at the acquisition date.
 In valuing acquired assets, fair values are based on, but are not limited to, quoted market prices, expected future cash flows, current replacement costs, market rate assumptions and appropriate discount and growth rates.
 The excess of assets over liabilities assumed in the acquisition of RISNC in the amount of \$91,200 is included in non-operating revenue and support in the statement of activities for the year ended July 31, 2019.